The 3Rs (Reduce, Reuse, Recycle)

 Using Waste Lubricants to Produce Lubricant Base Oil (Material Recycling)

+ENEOS is working to commercialize a process for reusing waste lubricants in lubricant base oil.
 Recycling waste lubricants as base oil, which is the main base material for lubricant products, reduces CO2 emissions from lubricants throughout the entire life cycle and helps to ensure a stable supply of base oil.
-We began a two-year demonstration project in fiscal 2022 with the aim of quickly commercializing the process.

 This demonstration project was selected for inclusion in the Demonstration Project for a Plastic Resource Circulation System toward a Decarbonized Society, run by the Ministry of the Environment.
+In this two-year demonstration project, which started in fiscal 2022, we succeeded in producing low-carbon base oil.
+In the technical study, we use used engine oil collected from the market with the cooperation of Toyota Motor Corporation as a raw material.

 Scope of Base Oil Reuse Business in the Lubricant Life Cycle